Skip to content

 If you don’t question the status quo, you might not uncover opportunities that better represent your audience.
 The same applies to Canadian Media.
 Ensuring we continue to invest in our ecosystem will mean better journalism, better brand safety, and better campaign performance.

 You host “Club 404” to connect RBC marketers with Canadian media teams.
-What inspired this Initiative and how has it influenced RBC’s media strategy?
+What inspired this initiative and how has it influenced RBC’s media strategy?

 Club 404, named after the HTTP 404 error, was developed to educate marketers on the changing media landscape, audience insights, and forward-looking opportunities or blind spots.
 My manager Armin had originally started Club 404 at a previous company and handed me the name and concept to make my own.
 Since our team has access to partners with a surplus of information, it felt right to make these insights accessible.